juliuskrah/spring-boot-security-angularjs/README.md

 open a second terminal for the resource server
 - run `mvn spring-boot:run` to run on `port 9000`
-- launch the application in a browser at `[http://localhost:8080/](http://localhost:8080/)`
+- launch the application in a browser at [http://localhost:8080/](http://localhost:8080/)

 ###Features
 - CORS
-- Add support for resource server on port 9000
+- Application resource runs on port to emulate a distributed system
+- Application runs a [Redis](http://redis.io/) server instance to share authentication information between servers